fabiommendes/pygeneric/doc/source/conversion.rst

 an infinite recursion when the fallback does not exist.

-The rationale behind type promotions is that two numeric types should always try to promote to a common type able to represent most of the values from both types.
-This may happen only "approximatelly" such as in the case of int to float conversions or may be strictly guaranteed for, e.g., promotions of integer types with different bit widths.
+The rationale behind type promotions is that two numeric types should always try to promote to a common type that is able to represent most of the values from both types.
+This may happen only "optimistically/approximately" such as in the case of int to float conversions or promotions of integer types with different bit widths.

 We try to follow these rules:
-    1) Numerical types which differ only by bitwidth should be converted to highest bitwidth
+    1) Numerical types which differ only by bitwidth should be converted to highest bitwidth.
+(This is not an issue with Python's builtin numerical types, since int's have arbitrary precision).
-    2) Signed integers with unsigned integers should be converted to signed integers of the highest bitwidth
+    2) Signed integers with unsigned integers should be converted to signed integers and use the highest bitwidth.
+Some unsigned values can result in failed promotions.
-    3) Floats and integers are always converted to floats
+    3) Floats and integers are always promoted to floats.
-    4) Reals and complexes are always converted to complexes
+    4) Reals and complexes are always promoted to complexes.

 Defining custom promotions